 Altisource is a leader in providing services and technology for the mortgage and real estate industries.
-There client list had gotten so big that it was necessary to break apart there monolithic software platform and create a more modular design system so they could quickly build a smaller, more customizable product for there new and diverse clientele.
+Their client list had gotten so big that it was necessary to break apart their monolithic software platform and create a more modular design system so they could quickly build a smaller, more customizable product.

-UX Lead.
-I was responsible for leading research studies with existing clients and identifying there pain points.
-I created a modular library that the architecture team could use to quickly build products that suited each new client.
-I presented to the architecture teams and product owners on a daily basis.
-Worked in 2 week sprints getting the ideas into development quickly so we could fail fast and learn from our users.
+UX Lead. / Creative Direction.
+I was responsible for leading research studies with existing clients and identifying their pain points.
+I designed/created a modular library that the architecture team could use to quickly build products that suited each new client.
+I delivered and shipped all of the wireframes, prototypes and visual design for this project.

 I created wireframes that we could make quick prototypes for the AOS users.
 I created everything in Axure so I could prototype and deliver polished visual comps all in one tool.